Skip to main content

 Configuration

-Target uses the configuration files with .yaml or .yml extensions in the config directory under the root, e.g.
+Targets use the configuration files with .yml extensions in the config directory under the root, e.g.

 • <vm_root>/config/targets/outputs.yml